yuehu99/Genen/README.md

 - `PPI.ipynb`: Uses GCN and GAT to predict gene solubility in the PPI network.
 - `GO.ipynb`: Uses GCN and GAT to predict gene solubility in the GO network.
-- `GO+PPI.ipynb`: Uses GCN and GAT to predict various gene attributes, including:
+- `GO+PPI.ipynb`: Uses GCN and GAT to predict gene solubility in the GO+PPI network and includes hidden node feature testing.
+- `regression.ipynb`: Uses GCN for regression to predict gene conservation.
+- `PPI_hidding.ipynb`: Tests hidden node features in the PPI network.
+- `other.ipynb`: Uses GCN to predict other gene attributes, including:
   - Dosage Sensitivity
   - BivalentVs Lys4 Methylated
   - BivalentVs Non Methylated